dharmax/state-router/ReadMe.md

 to work with, you get a very simple semantic application state management: each state can be given a logical name, route and an associated page/component.

+The router by default ignores file extensions '.json', '.css', '.js', '.png', '.jpg', '.svg', '.webp','md' and you can access the router's staticFilters member to replace or add other rules for static serving support.

+you can use the hash notation or not (set the router's mode to 'history' or 'hash')

 # Example